pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

 ### Push to PCF
 1. Provision a MySQL instance from marketplace named `mysql-funnyquotes`.
-1. Push Owin backend

     ```
+        cf create-service p.mysql db-small mysql-funnyquotes
+    ```
+1. When service has been created, bind the service in the `manifest.yml` file.

+    ```
+      services:
+        - mysql-funnyquotes
+    ```

+1. Push Owin backend.

+    ```
         > cd FunnyQuotesServicesOwin
         > cf push FunnyQuotesServicesOwin -s windows2016 -b hwc_buildpack
     ```

-1. Bind to MySQL service and restart.
 1. Confirm that everything works by hitting `/api/funnyquotes/random` endpoint.
-1. Open up `FunnyQuotesServicesOwin.Startup` class and explain use of Steeltoe Connectors to initialize db context.
+1. Open up `FunnyQuotesServicesOwin.Startup` class and note the use of Steeltoe Connectors to initialize DbContext.

-Highlight the following lines of code.

     ```csharp
         builder.RegisterMySqlConnection(config);
         builder.Register(ctx => // register EF context
         {
             var connString = ctx.Resolve<IDbConnection>().ConnectionString;
             return new FunnyQuotesCookieDbContext(connString);
         });
     ```
-  Explain that helper methods exist when registering EF Core, but EF 6.x IDbConnection gets auto configured, and we can feed it into EF registration as per above.
+  Helper methods exist when registering EF Core, but EF 6.x IDbConnection gets auto configured, and we can feed it into EF registration as per above.

-1. Push FunnyQuotesLegacyService using manifest and explain a restart is not necessary.